vjovanov/actormig/actor-migration.md

 provides slightly richer functionality.
 To make further steps of the migration easier we will first change each actor in the system to be of type `Actor`.
 This migration step is straightforward since the `Actor` class is located at the bottom of the hierarchy and provides the broadest functionality.

-The Actors from the Scala library should be migrated by the the following rules:
+The Actors from the Scala library should be migrated according to the following rules:

 1. `class MyServ extends Reactor[T]` -> `class MyServ extends Actor`